raj-rao-rr/TIPS-Treasury-Puzzle/README.md

 **II.
 Pull New Price Data**

-  1. Begin by copying the CUSIPS from each excel file (e.g. TIPS.xlsx) onto an empty excel file and concat each with the " Govt" string to the end of each CUSIP.
+  1. Begin by copying the CUSIPS from each bond excel file (e.g. TIPS.xlsx) onto an empty excel file and concat each with the " Govt" string to the end of each CUSIP.
 These strings will be the Bloomberg IDs used to retrieve historical prices.

-  2. In the same excel file, transpose the vertical array of CUSIPS and with an active Bloomberg Session open the Spreadsheet Builder tool to retrieve historical prices
+  2. In the same excel file, transpose the vertical array of CUSIPS in cell `A1` and with an active Bloomberg Session, continue with the following:

+      1. Click on the Spreadsheet Builder from the Bloomberg tab and select the Historical Data Table.
+      2. Select all securities that you have copied and transposed over from the first Sheet as the Selected Securities.
+      3. Search for the Last Price field from the search box and select it, this will return the last traded price for the security.
+      4. Enter the furthest date you would like to retrieve prices for, this is our start date.
+      5. Select only to Show Date and Show Security from the preview screen and press the finish button.

-  3. After retrieving historical prices, "Copy" the entire dataseries and "Paste Values".
-Follow by performing a Find and Replace on `#N/A N/A` (Bloomberg parse error)
+  3. After retrieving historical prices, "Copy" the entire dataseries and "Paste Values" at the same location.
+Follow by performing a Find and Replace on `#N/A N/A` (Bloomberg parse error).
+This process will take a long time to complete, and may cause excel to not respond in the process, depending on the number of securities queried.
+In future this process WILL be improved

   4. Finally, save each price series set for the accompanying security under the price handle.
 We currently use the convention "PRICES_XXX" where "XXX" is the fixed income security examined (i.e. TIPS, Treasury, STRIPS)